mineo333/mineo333.github.io/_posts/2021-10-29-3-linux-kernel-page-cache.md

 The nature of deferred write is immensely important for Qogchamp and is something that I will get into when discussing mmap.

 ## address_space
 As we discussed in the last post, the main structure used to handle the page cache is `struct address_space`.
+Yes this is an awful name as it has nothing to do with an address spaces (That is instead delegated to `vm_area_struct`), but it's what we have.

 Let's go into more detail into what the structure contains.

 ```C
 struct address_space {